A unique, multi-platform experience that truly resonates with streetwear and lifestyle brand.

 By adding a micro-interaction to improve the users checkout process

 Always opt for high-contrast color combinations for text and background.
-Using colors that are similar to each other on the color wheel are harder to read and differentiate.
+Using colors that are similar to each other on the color wheel makes them harder to read and differentiate.

 Properly label the checkout forms and label what info is required in each field.
 Each field should also provide customers with warning and confirmation messages